Social media use in politics: 2024 European election

 TikTok usage by the far-right Alternative für Deutschland in the 2024 European election is said to have effectively leveraged the party's traction, especially by gaining significant traction among young voters.
 According to a 2024 report by Bildungsstätte Anne Frank, the AfD's active presence on TikTok considerably increased its support in voters between ages 16 to 24.
 Research by funk media group indicated that the AfD benefited from TikTok's algorithm, which promotes controversial and engaging content.
 The AfD's strategy involved posting succinct and compelling messages that performed well on the platform.
 This approach resulted in high engagement rates, extending their reach further.
 Concerns have been raised, as many AfD-associated accounts do not clearly disclose their affiliation and spread misinformation multiple times.

+Digital incumbency

+Early digital campaigns used to be viewed as a disruptor employed by empowered grassroots outsiders, the mid 2020s have experienced the rise of digital use established political figures now purchase and leverage large data sets.
+By targeting different channels of voters these political figures can create "algorithmic moats" that are difficult for challengers to breach.
+By constantly using media and high levels of resources during campaigns they essentially keep their digital infrastructures always on.
+This maintains voter engagement during and between election cycles.
+During this never-ending cycle, these methods become nationalized and make it harder for new voices to gain an organic reach.
+Levels of concentration of digital use allow individuals to dominate the information environment online, since algorithms always favor accounts with high historical engagement.
+Managing social media 24/7 in many cases has reinforced existing power structures, since challengers find themselves suppressed by the pay to play nature of these platforms.
+All while funded campaigners purchase sophisticated data analytics personal monitors and targeted ad spending.
+Social media continues to push itself further into democratization and serve as a mechanism for status.